100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A stark, strong wordmark that communicates power and authority.

-- The Fact: The name “Oracle” came from a CIA project code-named Oracle that the founders had worked on.
+- The Fact: The name “Oracle” originated from a CIA project code-named Oracle, which the founders had worked on.
 The logo itself is a simple, bold, red wordmark.

-- My Take: This logo is all about confidence.
+- My Take: This logo embodies confidence.
 The bright red colour demands attention, and the strong, stable letterforms project an image of power and reliability.
 The logo says, “We are a serious, essential part of your business.”

 - Lesson for You: Colour is a shortcut to emotion.
 Red can signal urgency, power, and importance.
 Choose a colour that reflects the feeling you want your brand to evoke.